Parlay-Kei/Parlay-Golf-Ventures/docs/platform-audit-report.md

    - Enhance technical documentation for new developers
    - Create user documentation for platform features

+## Recent Fixes and Updates (June 2025)

+- **Navigation Errors Resolved:** All broken navigation paths (e.g., "/join-community", "/join-free") have been fixed.
+Membership and onboarding flows now route correctly.
+- **TypeScript Migration:** Major TypeScript errors have been resolved.
+The codebase now enforces strict typing and zero-`any` policy.
+Lint and type errors are systematically addressed before merging.
+- **Global Error Boundaries:** All top-level routes, dialogs, modals, and async boundaries are now protected by `ErrorBoundary` or `withErrorBoundary`.
+Sentry is integrated for error monitoring, and user-friendly fallback UIs are in place.
+No user should see a blank screen on error.
+- **Mobile Navigation Accessibility:** The mobile navigation menu is now fully accessible, with focus trap, keyboard navigation, screen reader support, and cross-device testing completed.
+- **Supabase Verification Script:** A new script (`scripts/verify-supabase-tables.js`) verifies the existence and configuration of all required Supabase tables and RLS policies.
+This ensures data integrity before deployment.
+- **Netlify Deployment & Sentry Monitoring:** The platform is deployed to Netlify with all required environment variables.
+Sentry monitoring is active in all environments.
+- **Manual Testing:** All critical user flows (auth, onboarding, navigation, payments, content access) have been manually tested and verified.

+## Updated Recommendations

+- Continue to maintain zero-lint and zero-TypeScript-error policy.
+- Regularly run the Supabase verification script after migrations.
+- Monitor Sentry for error trends and address new issues promptly.
+- Maintain accessibility standards for all new features.
+- Keep documentation and audit reports up to date with all major changes.

 ## Conclusion

 The Parlay Golf Ventures platform demonstrates a well-architected React application with comprehensive performance optimizations, robust authentication, and standardized loading systems.
 The gradual migration to TypeScript shows a commitment to code quality and type safety.